jethornton/flexgui/docs_flex/source/hal.rst

 A QPushButton can be a HAL LED button by adding two dynamic properties.
 The `pin_name` property will be the HAL pin name you use to connect the button state in the postgui.hal file.
 The button can be momentary or checkable.
+The default colors are Red when Off and Green when On.
+The default shape is round.

 .. csv-table:: HAL LED Button Dynamic Properties
    :width: 100%